sql-formatter-org/sql-formatter/docs/tabWidth.md

-# indent
+# tabWidth

-Specifies characters to be used for indentation.
+Specifies amount of spaces to be used for indentation.

 ## Option value

 A string containing the characters of one indentation step.
 Defaults to two spaces (`" \ "`).

+This option is ignored when `useTabs` option is enabled.

 ### Indenting by 2 spaces (default)